 Some of the words in this guide have a special meaning.
-In this guide, "health care providers" or "providers" means medical doctors, optometrists, chiropractors (and other health care practitioners) and hospitals (and other health care facilities).
+In this guide "health care providers" or "providers" means physicians, hospitals, and other certified health care practitioners (such as psychologists, chiropractors, and dentists).
 Section 5 explains these and other words that are helpful to know.
 The words explained in Section 5 are in boldface print the first time they appear in each section of the guide.

 Rather than use the awkward phrases "he, she, or it" and "his, her, or its" this guide uses "they" and "theirs" when referring to health care providers in a general way.
 Examples that use "he" or "she" are meant to refer to both genders.